-In January 2017, the Partnership completed an underwritten public offering of 9,775,000 common units, which included 1,275,000 common units issued pursuant to an option to purchase additional common units granted to the underwriters.
-The Partnership received net proceeds from this offering of approximately \$147.5 million, after deducting underwriting discounts and commissions and estimated offering expenses, of which \$120.5 million was used to repay the outstanding borrowings under the revolving credit agreement and the balance was used for general partnership purposes, which included additional acquisitions.
+In March 2019, the Partnership completed an underwritten public offering of 10,925,000 common units, which included 1,425,000 common units issued pursuant to an option to purchase additional common units granted to the underwriters.
+Following this offering, Diamondback owned approximately 54% of the total Partnership units then outstanding.
+The Partnership received net proceeds from this offering of approximately \$340.6 million, after deducting underwriting discounts and commissions and offering expenses.
+The Partnership used the net proceeds to purchase units of the Operating Company.
+The Operating Company in turn used the net proceeds to repay a portion of the outstanding borrowings under the Operating Company's revolving credit facility and finance acquisitions during the period.